-If, for instance, you’ve left so much behind and you get stuck in the sudden darkness, storm, wrong turn, or you suffer an injury, trying to initiate communication with other team members can be difficult or, even worse of become impossible.
+If, for instance, you’ve left so much behind and you get stuck in the sudden darkness, storm, or wrong turn, or you suffer an injury, trying to initiate communication with other team members can be difficult or, even worse become impossible.

 You do not want to go through this frustration, especially with the risks that come with such complications.
 Therefore, to be safe, try to keep up with the group.